kunukn/vue-collapse/README.md

 # Design goals

-- let the browser handle the animation using CSS height transition
+- Minimal in file size
-- minimal in file size
+- Let the browser handle the animation using CSS transition
-- minimalistic API
+- Minimalistic API
-- flexible - provide your own markup, styling and easing
+- Flexible - provide your own markup, styling and easing
-- interruptible - can be reversed during movement
+- Interruptible - can be reversed during movement
-- inert - when collapsed you should tab over the collapsed component
+- Inert - when collapsed you should tab over the collapsed component
-- availability - from CDN or npm install
+- Availability - from CDN or npm install
-- collapsible on height only
+- Collapsible on height only